jrandj/redhat/README.md

 ### Exercises

+1. Recovery and Practise Tasks

-1. Recover the system and fix repositories:
+    * Recover the system and fix repositories:
         ```shell
         # press e at grub menu
         rd.break # add to line starting with "linux16"
         # Replace line containing "BAD" with "x86_64"
         mount -o remount, rw /sysroot
         chroot /sysroot
         passwd
         touch /.autorelabel
         # reboot
         # reboot - will occur automaticaly after relabel (you can now login)
         grub2-mkconfig -o /boot/grub2/grub.cfg # fix grub config
         yum repolist all
         # change files in /etc/yum.repos.d to enable repository
         yum update -y
         # reboot
         ```

-1. Add 3 new users alice, bob and charles.
+    * Add 3 new users alice, bob and charles.
 Create a marketing group and add these users to the group.
 Create a directory */marketing* and change the owner to alice and group to marketing.
 Set permissions so that members of the marketing group can share documents in the directory but nobody else can see them.
 Give charles read-only permission.
 Create an empty file in the directory.
         ```shell
         useradd alice
         useradd bob
         useradd charles
         groupadd marketing
         mkdir /marketing
         usermod -aG marketing alice
         usermod -aG marketing bob
         usermod -aG marketing charles
         chgrp marketing marketing # may require restart to take effect
         chmod 770 marketing
         setfacl -m u:charles:r marketing
         setfacl -m g:marketing:-wx marketing
         touch file
         ```

-1. Set the system timezone and configure the system to use NTP:
+    * Set the system timezone and configure the system to use NTP:
         ```shell
         yum install chrony
         systemctl enable chronyd.service
         systemctl start chronyd.service
         timedatectl set-timezone Australia/Sydney
         timedatectl set-ntp true
         ```

-1. Install and enable the GNOME desktop:
+    * Install and enable the GNOME desktop:
         ```shell
         yum grouplist
         yum groupinstall "GNOME Desktop" -y
         systemtctl set-default graphical.target
         reboot
         ```

-1. Configure the system to be an NFS client:
+    * Configure the system to be an NFS client:
         ```shell
         yum install nfs-utils
         ```

-1. Configure password aging for charles so his password expires in 60 days:
+    * Configure password aging for charles so his password expires in 60 days:
         ```shell
         chage -M 60 charles
         chage -l charles # to confirm result
         ```

-1. Lock bobs account:
+    * Lock bobs account:
         ```shell
         passwd -l bob
         passwd --status bob # to confirm result
         ```

-1. Find all setuid files on the system and save the list to /testresults/setuid.list:
+    * Find all setuid files on the system and save the list to /testresults/setuid.list:
         ```shell
         find / -perm /4000 > setuid.list
         ```

-1. Find all setuid files on the system and save the list to /testresults/setuid.list:
+    * Find all setuid files on the system and save the list to /testresults/setuid.list:
         ```shell
         find / -perm /4000 > setuid.list
         ```

-1. Set the system FQDN to *centos.local* and alias to *centos*:
+    * Set the system FQDN to *centos.local* and alias to *centos*:
         ```shell
         hostnamectl set-hostname centos --pretty
         hostnamectl set-hostname centos.local
         hostname -s # to confirm result
         hostname # to confirm result
         ```

-1. As charles, create a once-off job that creates a file called */testresults/bob* containing the text "Hello World.
+    * As charles, create a once-off job that creates a file called */testresults/bob* containing the text "Hello World.
 This is Charles." in 2 days time:
         ```shell
         vi hello.sh
         # contents of hello.sh
         #####
         #!/bin/bash
         # echo "Hello World.
 This is Charles." > bob
         #####
         chmod 755 hello.sh
         usermod charles -U -e -- "" # for some reason the account was locked
         at now + 2 days -f /testresults/bob/hello.sh
         cd /var/spool/at # can check directory as root to confirm
         atq # check queued job as charles
         # atrm 1 # can remove the job using this command
         ```

-1. As alice, create a periodic job that appends the current date to the file */testresults/alice* every 5 minutes every Sunday and Wednesday between the hours of 3am and 4am.
+    * As alice, create a periodic job that appends the current date to the file */testresults/alice* every 5 minutes every Sunday and Wednesday between the hours of 3am and 4am.
 Remove the ability of bob to create cron jobs:
         ```shell
         echo "bob" >> /etc/at.deny
         sudo -i -u alice
         vi addDate.sh
         # contents of hello.sh
         #####
         #!/bin/bash
         # date >> alice
         #####
         /testresults/alice/addDate.sh
         crontab -e
         # */5 03,04 * * sun,wed /testresults/alice/addDate.sh
         crontab -l # view crontab
         # crontab -r can remove the job using this command
         ```

-1. Set the system SELinux mode to permissive.
+    * Set the system SELinux mode to permissive.
         ```shell
         setstatus # confirm current mode is not permissive
         vi /etc/selinux/config # Update to permissive
         reboot
         setstatus # confirm current mode is permissive
         ```

-1. Set the system SELinux mode to permissive.
+    * Set the system SELinux mode to permissive.
         ```shell
         setstatus # confirm current mode is not permissive
         vi /etc/selinux/config # Update to permissive
         reboot
         setstatus # confirm current mode is permissive
         ```

-1. Create a firewall rule to drop all traffic from 10.10.10.*.
+    * Create a firewall rule to drop all traffic from 10.10.10.*.
         ```shell
         firewall-cmd --zone=drop --add-source 10.10.10.0/24
         firewall-cmd --list-all --zone=drop # confirm rule is added
         firewall-cmd --permanent --add-source 10.10.10.0/24
         reboot
         firewall-cmd --list-all --zone=drop # confirm rule remains
+        ```

+1. Linux Academy - Using SSH, Redirection, and Permissions in Linux

+    * Enable SSH to connect without a password from the dev user on server1 to the dev user on server2.
+        ```shell
+        ssh dev@3.85.167.210
+        ssh-keygen # created in /home/dev/.ssh
+        ssh-copy-id 34.204.14.34
+        ```

+    * Copy all tar files from `/home/dev/` on server1 to `/home/dev/` on server2, and extract them making sure the output is redirected to `/home/dev/tar-output.log`.
+        ```shell
+        scp *.tar* dev@34.204.14.34:/home/dev
+        tar xfz deploy_script.tar.gz > tar-output.log
+        tar xfz deploy_content.tar.gz >> tar-output.log
+        ```

+    * Set the umask so that new files are only readable and writeable by the owner.
+        ```shell
+        umask 0066 # default is 0666, subtract 0066 to get 0600
+        ```

+    * Verify the `/home/dev/deploy.sh` script is executable and run it.
+        ```shell
+        chmod 711 deploy.sh
+        ./deploy.sh

         ```